Guides / The Complete Moving Plan

 No deposit required โ€” a company that takes payment after the work is done knows they need to earn it

-If you're organized on your end โ€” boxes labelled, furniture disassembled, a clear plan for where things go โ€” a good moving company will have your place set up faster than you'd expect.
+If you're organized โ€” boxes labelled, furniture disassembled, a clear plan โ€” a good moving company will have your new place set up faster than you'd expect.

 05